President Abraham Lincoln Hotel

-The President Abraham Lincoln Hotel, a DoubleTree by Hilton is a downtown hotel, at 701 East Adams Street in the state capital of Springfield, (Sangamon County), Illinois.
+The President Abraham Lincoln Springfield - a DoubleTree by Hilton Hotel, is a hotel in Springfield, Illinois.

 It is the only hotel connected to the nearby Bank of Springfield Convention Center, via a tunnel.
 Because of this, it was able to be financed through loans backed by the State of Illinois.
 That fact would later be important when the loans were defaulted.

 When the hotel opened in 1985, it was known as the Ramada Renaissance, then changed names two decades later to the President Abraham Lincoln Hotel & Conference Center in 2005.
 It became part of the DoubleTree by Hilton franchise chain eight years later in 2013.

 History

 The Springfield Metropolitan Exposition and Auditorium Authority (SMEAA) began planning to build a convention center in Springfield in the early 1970s.
 It would later become first known as the Prairie Capital Convention Center, and ground was broken in mid 1975.
 Prior the ground breaking, proposals were sought for a hotel to be adjacent to the center.
 Of the 11 companies interested in the project, only two submitted plans.
 In March 1979, New Frontier Development submitted the winning bid to build the 300-room hotel, at approximately $10 million.
 Early discussions indicated that an air rights leasing deal would be made with the hotel, with rent of $120,000 per year and an exclusive catering contract with the center.
 The Center opened in the fall of 1979.

 New Frontier Development, headed by William F. Cellini (born 1934), created a subsidiary company known as President Lincoln Venture to fund the building development of the hotel in downtown Springfield adjacent to the earlier convention center.
 President Lincoln Hotel Venture borrowed about $24 million to build and furnish the hotel.
 That money included the $15.5 million of Illinois state-backed mortgage, the $3.1 million dollars low-interest loan from the city of Springfield through a federal urban development grant (U.D.A.G.), and about $5.4 million borrowed by President Lincoln Hotel Venture from the Lyons Trust and Savings Bank of nearby Hinsdale, Illinois.
 In addition, the hotel developers invested about $7 million of their own money.

 Initial plans were for the Springfield hotel to be affiliated with the Radisson Hotel chain.
 However, in April 1983, the decision was made to change the affiliation to Ramada, and its more upscale Ramada Renaissance Hotels brand.
 Construction began in February 1984, and Jones-Blythe, of Springfield was the general construction contractor and the architect was Nagle Hartray and Associates of Chicago.